SiyiP/med-linked-blog-starter-md/10A Sensorimotor/SFP Superficial Back and Shoulder_Reaves.md

 	- when spine is fixed, elevates scapulae + rotates inferior angle medially ...
 	- similar to the trapezius in movements potentially
 	- innervated by dorsal scapular nerve and v.p.r. of C3 and C4
-		- we won't really see it up there .... but will see it as it **travels along medial border of the scapula**
+		- we won't really see the origin in dissection bc it's up high in the neck .... but will see it as it **travels along medial border of the scapula**
 		- **the dorsal scapular nerve leaves C5 ventral primary ramus to continue back and down the medial aspect of medial border of scapula**
 - rhomboid major = from spine of 2nd-5th thoracic insertions = dorsal scapular nerve
 	- DEEP branch transverse cervical artery supplies this